linknx/pyknx/README.md

 - I had to rely on bash scripts for each non-trivial action executed by Linknx, which led to a bunch of scripts disseminated to various places on my server.
 Difficult to maintain too...
 And, no offense, but I have to respectfully admit that bash is not the kind of language I am happy to work with.
 - calling external scripts from within shell-cmd actions has a major drawback: the script's lifetime is equal to the action's one.
 If the script has to retain some variables between two executions, it has no solution but polluting Linknx objects pool or storing data to files.
 None of these are convenient for a non-trivial application.

-The answer to those problems was to implement a daemon in Python that would manage my alarm system.
-This time, I would be able to use the comprehensive Python framework, to factorize my code and to test it automatically!
+The answer to those problems was to implement a daemon in Python that manages my alarm system.
+This alarm system is available as the Homewatcher package: https://pypi.python.org/pypi/homewatcher/

 How does it work?
 =================